 In the last decade, the NHS radically overhauled the structure of psychological therapy services.
 Since the Improving Access to Psychological Therapies (IAPT) plan was launched, we have been told over and over again how more people than ever before (those with "mild to moderate mental health problems") would be able to access therapy, which is commendable.
 But aiming to treat as many people as possible also means that the system serves the state more than the individual.
 The priority is to get people experiencing distress back to work as quickly as possible.
 "It is not about living a more meaningful, rich existence with a sense of purpose; it is about getting off benefits and not being absent from the workplace," says James.

 The limitations of the mental health system and the powerful connective tool of social media have together created a huge market for individuals to step up and offer clear-sounding answers.
 The proliferation of life coaches and ‘practitioners’ selling their own brand of healing has been fascinating to observe in recent years.
-People entering this space will do so with the best intention – to help people – but we cannot ignore that this is a market.
+People entering this space will do so with the best intention — to help people — but we cannot ignore that this is a market.
 Money is exchanged, often lots of it.
-I recently looked at what a popular ‘practitioner’ in the female wellness sector was charging for coaching and nutritional advice and it worked out at £120 per session.
+I recently looked at what a popular ‘practitioner’ in the female wellness sector was charging for coaching and nutritional advice and it worked out at £120 ($225 AUD) per session.
 I don’t know a single psychologist who charges this much for private work.
-The point is, where potentially vulnerable people are concerned, the power dynamic of client-and-practitioner must be open to criticism, along with the training and regulation – if any – which informs it.
+The point is, where potentially vulnerable people are concerned, the power dynamic of client-and-practitioner must be open to criticism, along with the training and regulation — if any — which informs it.

 "The Instagram accounts of life coaches I’ve seen are incredibly seductive.
 There is an immense confidence in these people and confidence is reassuring," says James.
 "But the sector is not regulated.
 If you are not held to account, there is no accountability.
 You don’t have to demonstrate capability beyond putting cherry-picked testimonials on your website.
-I’m a psychotherapist so I would say this, but there is a stark difference to having gone through five years of hard training, working on the front lines of the NHS, having no money, constantly under supervision and constantly having to be accountable."
+I’m a psychotherapist so I would say this, but there is a stark difference to having gone through five years of hard training, working on the front lines, having no money, constantly under supervision and constantly having to be accountable."

 So what is the perceived capability of someone offering to be your guide to ‘manifesting' via packages called ‘expansion accelerators’ or offering to be your unofficial guide to sobriety a consequence of?
 "Marketing," James says.
 "If you sell yourself as the answer, you begin to believe you are.
 While this is happening, there is a massive mental health crisis.
 We are not going to solve the crisis by way of affluent middle-class life coaches helping affluent middle-class people."